Tesla Powerwall 2 review

 The cost of a Powerwall 2, including a Backup Gateway 2, is $12,100.
 This doesn’t include installation which will add several thousand dollars.
 The exact amount will depend on the difficulty.
 A reasonably straightforward installation can cost around $15,500.
 If you want additional Powerwall 2s installed at the same time, each is likely to add around $13,000 to the price.

-While they're not cheap, they do cost less than a Powerwall 3, which – including a Backup Gateway 2 – has a hardware cost of $13,600.
+While they're not cheap, a Powerwall 2 is cheaper than a Powerwall 3, which – including a Backup Gateway 2 – has a hardware cost of $13,600.

 One Of The Better Batteries Available